 You must book your bike on to your flight in advance, otherwise you could face a higher charge at the airport.

-Most travellers do not require a visa to enter Morocco.
-If you’re travelling from South Africa you are required to obtain a tourist visa.
+Most travellers do not require a visa to enter Morocco, but please ensure you check if your country is exempt in good time.
+You can see which countries do not need a visa here.
 All travellers must have a passport which is valid for at least six months from the time you enter Morocco.

 - +Preparing yourself + your bike for your adventure

 Please read the full kit list before you start packing for your mountain bike tour Morocco, so that you have everything you need!

 Our mountain bike tour Morocco is for intermediate+ riders with level 6 fitness.